Shakespeare's gifts to us are many: fact.

-Whilst this will always be true, the world today is very different from the world of his time.
-We believe that there is much more to Shakespeare than is immediately obvious from the legacy of his plays and poems.
+Whilst this will always be true, the world today is very different from the world of Shakespeare's time.
+We believe that there is much more to Shakespeare than the legacy of his plays and poems.

 For us it is important to keep a grounded perspective on his achievements; Shakespeare is only a point (notwithstanding maybe the most significant point) in the continuum of human understanding and development.
 If the real significance of Shakespeare is to be fully explored, it is imperative that we keep alive the tradition by creating new work out of his processes and his own body of work.